SpikingIntelligenceSystem/snn-mnist-classifier-project/README.md

 This repository contains a personal project exploring **spiking neural networks (SNNs)** using [PyTorch](https://pytorch.org/) and [snnTorch](https://snntorch.readthedocs.io/).
 The goal is to build and train a simple SNN to classify handwritten digits from the **MNIST** dataset and compare its behavior to a standard artificial neural network (ANN) baseline.
+I will also include a single step SNN as another baseline comparison that has relatively similar accuracy to the ANN baseline.

 This project is part of my self-study in **neuromorphic computing, spiking neural networks, and machine learning**.